anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If the registrar is unable to process the request or validate the PVR, it MUST respond with an HTTP client error status code to the Registrar-Agent.
 The following client error status codes SHOULD be used:

-* 400 Bad Request: if the registrar detects an error in the format of the request
+* 400 Bad Request: if the registrar detects an error in the format of the request.
-* 403 Forbidden: if the registrar detected that one or more security related fields are not valid or if the pledge-provided information could not be used with automated allowance
+* 403 Forbidden: if the registrar detected that one or more security related fields are not valid or if the pledge-provided information could not be used with automated allowance.
-* 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported
+* 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported.
-* 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported
+* 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported.

 Otherwise, the registrar converts the PVR artifact to a Registrar Voucher-Request (RVR) artifact (see {{rvr_artifact}}) and starts the backend interaction with the MASA.

-Optionally, the domain registrar MAY respond with an HTTP 202 Accepted response status code to the Registrar-Agent at this point following {{Section 5.6 of !RFC8995}}, while the rules defined for the pledge also apply to the Registrar-Agent;
+The domain registrar MAY respond with an HTTP 202 Accepted response status code to the Registrar-Agent at this point following {{Section 5.6 of !RFC8995}}, while the rules defined for the pledge also apply to the Registrar-Agent;
 in this case, the registrar still continues with the MASA interaction to provide the Voucher artifact to the retry request.

 The registrar MAY use the response body to signal success/failure details to the service technician operating the Registrar-Agent.